 Danceworks' mission is to enhance the joy, health and creativity of the community through performances, classes and outreach activities that integrate dance and other art forms.
 1661 N. Water St., Milwaukee.
 Telephone: (414) 277-8480; www.danceworksmke.org.

 Ko-Thi Dance Company

-Celebrating 47 years in 2016, the dance company has earned an international reputation for innovative African and Caribbean dance.
-The adult ensemble produces two major shows per year and is a professional affiliate of the UWM Peck School of the Arts.
+Celebrating 48 years in 2017, the dance company has earned an international reputation for innovative African and Caribbean dance.
+The adult ensemble produces two major shows per year.
 Ton (Little) Ko-Thi is the children's ensemble.
 342 N. Water St., Milwaukee.
 Telephone: (414) 273-0676; www.ko-thi.org.

 UWM Peck School of the Arts - Dance